-The costs of producing market data include not only the costs of the data distribution infrastructure, but also the costs of designing, maintaining, and operating the exchange's transaction execution platform and the cost of regulating the exchange to ensure its fair operation and maintain investor confidence.
-The total return that a trading platform earns reflects the revenues it receives from both products and the joint costs it incurs.
-Moreover, an exchange's customers view the costs of transaction executions and of data as a unified cost of doing business with the exchange.
-A broker-dealer will direct orders to a particular exchange only if the expected revenues from executing trades on the exchange exceed net transaction execution costs and the cost of data that the brokerdealer chooses to buy to support its trading decisions (or those of its customers).
+An exchange's BD customers view the costs of transaction executions and of data as a unified cost of doing business with the exchange.
+A BD will direct orders to a particular exchange only if the expected revenues from executing trades on the exchange exceed net transaction execution costs and the cost of data that the BD chooses to buy to support its trading decisions (or those of its customers).
 The choice of data products is, in turn, a product of the value of the products in making profitable trading decisions.
-If the cost of the product exceeds its expected value, the broker-dealer will choose not to buy it.
-Moreover, as a broker-dealer chooses to direct fewer orders to a particular exchange, the value of the product to that broker-dealer decreases, for two reasons.
-First, the product will contain less information, because executions of the broker-dealer's orders will not be reflected in it.
-Second, and perhaps more important, the product will be less valuable to that broker-dealer because it does not provide information about the venue to which it is directing its orders.
-Data from the competing venue to which the broker-dealer is directing orders will become correspondingly more valuable.
+If the cost of the product exceeds its expected value, the BD will choose not to buy it.

+Moreover, as a BD chooses to direct fewer orders to a particular exchange, the value of the product to that BD decreases, for two reasons.
+First, the product will contain less information, because executions of the BD's trading activity will not be reflected in it.

+Second, and perhaps more important, the product will be less valuable to that BD because it does not provide information about the venue to which it is directing its orders.
+Data from the competing venue to which the BD is directing orders will become correspondingly more valuable.